tyfon7/UIFixes/README.md

 -   Option to make unequipped weapons moddable in raid, optionally with multitool
 -   Reloading will swap magazines in-place, instead of dropping them on the ground when there's no room
 -   Grenade quickbinds will transfer to the next grenade of the same type after throwing
--   ~~Option to change the behavior of the grenade key from selecting a random grenade to a deterministic one~~

 #### Mail